 In a search of evidence-based materials from research organizations, we found several resources that are written for teachers and other practitioners.
 These resources have the following strategies in common: providing systematic and explicit instruction; teaching visual representation of functions and relationships, such as manipulatives, pictures, and graphs; providing peer-assisted instruction; and using ongoing, formative assessment.
-Other strategies are listed as well in these publications.
-The Best Evidence Encyclopedia from Johns Hopkins University, which reviews mathematics programs and case studies of schools, is another useful resource that we’ve provided below.

 These are just a few of the resources available that are in the public domain.